pratyusha972/3D-Adventure-Game-/README.md

 # 3D-Adventure-Game-
-This game has several camera views and is implemented using OpenGL3
+This game is implemented using OpenGL3.
+It has Follow cam view, Adventurer view, Bird's eye view, Helicopter View,Tower View.